micro-node/launcher/README.md

 After installing the `micro-node-launcher` locally or globally

 ```
-micro my_module.js 127.0.0.1
+micro my_module.js rpc_queue 127.0.0.1

 ```

 ## How

-The exported function is used internally to respond to `JSON-RPC 2.0` messages coming to an AMPQ Queue called `rpc_queue`.
+The exported function is used internally to respond to `JSON-RPC 2.0` messages coming to an AMPQ Queue.
 This laucher should be used with the `micro-node-client`.

 ## Requirement